Great Bike Rides from East Midlands Railways Stations

 Leave the Station by the East Entrance for Pride Park, where you can connect to National Cycle Network Routes 6/52 to Nottingham, Sheffield, and York, or route 6/51, the South Midland Route, for Melbourne, Loughborough, and Leicester.

-Take to the Canal towpath, adjacent to the station, for interesting rides to Beeston, Attenborough, & Trent Bridge, where you can head north along the Erewash Canal, past the enormous Toton locomotive depot as far as Langley Mill, where East Midlands Trains or Northern (no reservations required for Northern) can pick you up and take you back to Nottingham, or on to Chesterfield and Sheffield.
+Take to the Canal towpath, adjacent to the station, for interesting rides to Beeston, Attenborough, & Trent Bridge, where you can head north along the Erewash Canal, past the enormous Toton locomotive depot as far as Langley Mill, where East Midlands Trains (eservations recommended but not required) or Northern (no reservations required) can pick you up and take you back to Nottingham, or on to Chesterfield and Sheffield.
 The Erewash Canal at one time connected with the Cromford Canal, which still exists between Ambergate (once a significant railway junction) and Cromford Wharf which is not far from

 East Midlands Parkway

 Next to an enormous power station (Ratcliffe-on-Soar) close to the M1 and East Mids airport this may not seem an attractive station to start a bike ride.
-However, our route will take you on quiet roads into the gorgeous Leicestershire countryside and connect you into NCN6 without the need to leave a town or city as you usually have to when starting a bike ride from a station.
+However, you can get onto quiet roads into the gorgeous Leicestershire countryside and connect you into NCN6 without the need to leave a town or city as you usually have to when starting a bike ride from a station.
+(Map to follow)

 A spur from Route 6/61 will connect you with the South Midlands Cycle Route.
 Unfortunately cycle access to/from the station was made worse when the station environment was “improved” recently.